learn-co-curriculum/phase-0-intro-to-js-2-objects-readme/README.md

 That's solved one issue but reintroduced the same problem we tackled in the lesson on `Array`s: storing pieces of related data in a bunch of unrelated variables is not a great idea!
-If only there were a best-of-both-worlds solution &mdash; a way to store all of our address information in a single data structure while also maintaining a descriptive naming scheme.
+If only there were a best-of-both-worlds solution — a way to store all of our address information in a single data structure while also maintaining a descriptive naming scheme.
 The data structure we're after here is the ***`Object`***.